 It is a quick boost to your best SEO game and is a no-brainer in the overall picture.

 This is perhaps one of the most important factors when it comes to best SEO for a variety of reasons.
 Google is aware of these reasons which is why they have shifted to a mobile-first approach with their algorithm.
 This means that no matter what device you are using, mobile sites will be prioritized as the most useful and valuable sources and will appear first on a SERP.

-Nearly half of internet traffic is accessed through a mobile device.
-This means that if your website is not mobile friendly, then you are suffering a huge blow to your user volume and potential business.
+Nearly half of the internet traffic is accessed through a mobile device.
+This means that if your website is not mobile-friendly, then you are suffering a huge blow to your user volume and potential business.
 If you access your Google Analytics and you have a disproportionate amount of desktop vs mobile users, then you can guess what is wrong.